10 Best High Quality Growth Stocks At 52w High for December 2025

 Risk Factors

-- Regulatory scrutiny and antitrust actions
+- Regulatory scrutiny on App Store practices and antitrust concerns

 | Metric | Value |